AlphaXOkami/Programming-Journal-2/README.md

- # Week 5 package 4, Adding more options to our character
+ # Week 5 package 3 continued , Adding more options to our character

  ## Introduction